VikkMoor/Seminar5TasksDotnet/README.md

 Task5: product of pairs of numbers in random array (0 * last, 1 * (last-1), 2 * (last-2)..etc).

-Prepod: example with string to numbers.
+Prepod: example with string to numbers!!!

 Palindrome: just like such way for this task ; )